Matthew

 GRAIL

-Getting responsible about AI and machine learning in research funding and evaluation
+Getting responsible about AI and machine learning in research funding

 The GRAIL project is exploring good principles and practices for ethically and effectively using AI and machine learning (ML) in the research funding ecosystem.
 The project aims to create an inter-funder community of learning around opportunities, challenges, and facilitators for using AI/ML in research funding and evaluation, and to use funder insights and experiences to explore what more grounded use of AI in their settings looks like.
 To inform future actions and use of AI/ML, the project will characterise current approaches to and use of AI within research funding and develop practical guidance to manage social and organisational impact of AI research funding and assessment.